The club has a full programme of activities to cover all interests.

 In addition, someone will usually organise other trips to exciting destinations.
 In past years these have included climbing in Kalymnos, Turkey, Sardinia, Morocco and Picos de Europa.
 For walkers there have been visits to the High Tatras and the Haute Route.
 There have been mountaineering trips to the Alps and via ferrata in the Dolomites.
 Take a look at the "Longer Trips" page under the "Weekend Meets" tab on the main menu.

 Last but not least, we are always up for social events – curry nights, ghost walks and barbecues are always popular and we’re always open to new suggestions.
-We nearly had a p***-up in a brewery, but somehow a planned visit to Robinson's didn't happen (which a certain committee member won't live down), but to make up for it one of 2018’s weekend trips was timed to coincide with a beer festival!
+We nearly had a p***-up in a brewery, but somehow a planned visit to Robinson's didn't happen (which a certain committee member won't live down), but to make up for it one of our weekend trips was timed to coincide with a beer festival!